ML-KULeuven/dtaianomaly/docs/getting_started/demonstrator.rst

   other items in the parameter configuration are passed to that specific component.

-you can manipulate the configuration through the following methods:
+To change the configuration, you can load the default configuration file using the :py:meth:`~dtaianomaly.demonstrator.load_configuration` method, but without providing any arguments.
+Then, you can adapt this file to your needs, save it locally, and pass the path to the :py:meth:`~dtaianomaly.demonstrator.run` method.

 .. autofunction:: dtaianomaly.demonstrator.load_configuration
-.. autofunction:: dtaianomaly.demonstrator.set_configuration
-.. autofunction:: dtaianomaly.demonstrator.reset_configuration